zeoflow/material-elements/docs/getting-started.md

 ## Contributors

-Material Components for Android welcomes contributions from the community.
+Material Elements for Android welcomes contributions from the community.
 Check out our [contributing guidelines](contributing.md) as well as an overview of the [directory structure](directorystructure.md) before getting started.